stackbuilders/nuxt-utm/README.md

 In the `$utm` array, each entry provides a `timestamp` indicating when the UTM parameters were collected, the `utmParams` object containing the UTM parameters, `additionalInfo` object with more context about the visit, and a `sessionId` to differentiate visits in different sessions.

 ## Development

-### Devenv

-You can take advantage of [devenv.sh](https://devenv.sh) to quickly create the development environment for this this project.
-Use it in combination with [direnv](https://direnv.net/) to quickly load all the environment while navigating into the project directory in your shell.

 ```bash
 # Install dependencies